silentflarecom/EconMind-Matrix/SETUP.md

  - Verify your internet connection.
  - If crawling many terms, check if you've been rate-limited (slow down requests by increasing delay).
  - Verify your User-Agent is set correctly.

+**4. News crawler not stopping:**
+ - Click the "Stop Crawl" button and wait for verification (up to 15 seconds).
+ - If the crawler appears stuck, refresh the page and check the System page.
+ - Force stop using the yellow warning banner if a "running crawler" is detected.

+**5. Layer 2/3 statistics showing "No data":**
+ - Ensure the backend has been restarted after installation.
+ - Check that all Layer 2 and Layer 3 database tables exist in `corpus.db`.

  ---

  **Note**: This is an educational project.
 Please use it responsibly and in compliance with Wikipedia's policies.